CodePushGo/website/src/content/blog/en/capacitor-ota-updates-security-tips.md

 next_blog: ''
 ---

-**Want secure OTA updates for your [Capacitor](https://capacitorjs.com/) app?** Here's the bottom line: OTA updates are fast and efficient but come with risks like data interception, file tampering, and server vulnerabilities.
+**Want secure OTA updates for your [React Native](https://capacitorjs.com/) app?** Here's the bottom line: OTA updates are fast and efficient but come with risks like data interception, file tampering, and server vulnerabilities.
 To keep your updates secure, focus on **encryption, file verification, and access control**.

 ### Key Takeaways: